noahzhy/ITC4009/project/project.md

 This project mainly discusses related problem of image classification in embedded device through some simple tasks to discuss them.
 It includes three parts:

-1. The effect of using only green channel to replace the grayscale channel as input.
+1. The effect of using only one channel of RGB channels to replace the grayscale image as input.

 2. The representative mobile network shuffleNet V2 and it's improvements.